 "America needs more fathers taking an active role in their children's lives," she said.
 "Kids who are the victims of broken families are more likely to end up in poverty, rehab, or jail.
 I'm a Republican, but I respect President Obama for setting the right example and addressing this problem.
 I hope more people will join him in his efforts."

-As White House Press Secretary Sean Spicer has withdrawn from the spotlight recently, Sanders has stepped up to take his place defending the Trump administration's policies (and the president's personal statements and tweets) publicly.
+When White House press secretary Sean Spicer withdrew from the spotlight, Sanders stepped up to take his place defending the Trump administration's policies (and the president's personal statements and tweets) publicly.

 During the interview, Raddatz grilled Sanders on the source of Trump's claims and called her out repeatedly for framing the situation as a request for an investigation into if the alleged wiretapping occurred even though Trump himself used definitive language in his tweets.